PuckSearchTeam/argouml-spl-benchmark/README.md

 In the ArgoUMLSPLBenchmark project, there is a folder called “scenarios” containing the predefined scenarios defined in the Benchmark.
 This step will allow to create the variants associated to each of these scenarios.
 There is a “configs” folder in each scenario with a list of config files that contains the list of features of each config.
 To start with, open the “ScenarioOriginalVariant” folder, then right click the build.xml file and click on Run As -> Ant Build

+Note: If you are interested in feature localization in single systems but not for families of systems, you only need the “ScenarioOriginalVariant”.

 <img align="middle" src="https://github.com/but4reuse/argouml-spl-benchmark/raw/master/README_images/image22.png"></center>

 The console will start showing the progress of the generation of the variants.